 We consider highly liquid investments with maturities of three months or less at the date of purchase to be cash equivalents.
-In all periods presented, cash equivalents consist primarily of money market funds and saving deposit accounts, and investments consist primarily of available-for-sale investment-grade debt securities.
+In all periods presented, cash equivalents consist primarily of time deposits, savings deposit accounts, and money market funds, and investments consist primarily of investment-grade available-for-sale debt securities.
 Except for direct obligations of the United States government, securities issued by agencies of the United States government, and money market funds, we diversify our investments by limiting our holdings with any individual issuer.

 We use the specific identification method to compute gains and losses on investments.
-We record unrealized gains and losses on investments, net of tax, in accumulated other comprehensive income in the stockholders' equity section of our balance sheets and reflect unrealized gain and loss activity in other comprehensive income on our statement of comprehensive income.
+We record unrealized gains and losses on investments, net of tax, in accumulated other comprehensive income in the stockholders' equity section of our consolidated balance sheets and reflect unrealized gain and loss activity in other comprehensive income on our consolidated statement of comprehensive income.
 We generally classify available-for-sale debt securities as current assets based upon our ability and intent to use any and all of these securities as necessary to satisfy the significant short-term liquidity requirements that may arise from the highly seasonal nature of our businesses.
-Because of our significant business seasonality, stock repurchase programs, and acquisition opportunities, cash flow requirements may fluctuate dramatically from quarter to quarter and require us to use a significant amount of the investments we hold as available-for-sale securities.
+Because of our significant business seasonality, stock repurchase programs, and acquisition opportunities, cash flow requirements may fluctuate dramatically from quarter to quarter and require us to use a significant amount of the investments we hold as available-for-sale.

-Accounts and Notes Receivable, Allowances for Doubtful Accounts, and Allowances for Loan Losses
+Accounts Receivable and Allowances for Doubtful Accounts